A Story of Romance and Espionage in World War II

 Rudolf heeds his father’s advice and studies Oriental history and culture, which gets him a job with the German consulate in Turkey where he hopes he can finally find his Gertrude.
 In his quest for Gertrude, Rudolf enlists the help of Rosalyn, an altruistic Jewish-American nanny, and Malcolm, a British spy.

-I receiceved a free copy of this book from the author in exchange for an honest review.
+I received a review copy of this book from the author in exchange for an honest review.

 Searching for Gertrude Review